coffeebank/coffee-maubot/urlpreview/README.md

 The bot will first mark the chat as read, to indicate that it has initiated properly.

-If there are multiple links in the message, the bot will send up to 3 requests to matrix.org's URL preview API.
+If there are multiple links in the message, the bot will send up to `max_links` (3) requests to `homeserver` (matrix.org)'s URL preview API.
 If it fails due to ratelimiting, it will skip embedding that link.

 If the link returns a 404, the bot will return an 💨 emoji on your message, to show that no results were returned.

 ## Notes

-- This bot uses [Synapse URL Previews](https://matrix-org.github.io/synapse/latest/development/url_previews.html) from the [matrix.org homeserver](https://app.element.io).
+- This bot uses [Synapse URL Previews](https://matrix-org.github.io/synapse/latest/setup/installation.html?highlight=url%20previews#url-previews) from the [matrix.org homeserver](https://matrix.org/legal/terms-and-conditions/).
   - To authenticate requests, it uses your bot's access token, to be provided in `appid` when you load this plugin.
 - Due to the way quoting works and the length of some embeds, line-breaks will be stripped from any `og:description` tags.